csem/experiment_tracker/README.md

 All the other parameters will be categorized in the "other" group.
 Parallel coordinate plots will only look at the hyperparameters group.

-# To Do
-1) Add documentation for learning curves